apache/opendal/src/docs/rfcs/1477_remove_object_concept.md

 However, times are changing.
 After the list operation has been moved to the `Object` level, `Object` is now more like a wrapper for `Operator`.
 The only meaningful API of `Operator` now is `Operator::object`.

-Keeps writing `op.object(&path)` is boring.
+Writing `op.object(&path)` repeatedly is boring.
 Let's take real example from databend as an example:

 ```rust
 if let Some(dir) = dir_path {